Heaventears/piserver-vpnrouter/README.txt

 https://www.youtube.com/watch?v=eCJA1F72izc

 Now that you got a working pi server with vpn protection for your entire network and pihole and dns server and password manager and NAS server all in one! enjoy

+Step 14 optinal Retropie emulator games!

+SSH into ur new nas all in one and time to add some gameing capability couse why not.

+inside ur nas we wanna add some monitor capability couse that usually gets removed by openmedia installation. cd into /boot sudo nano config.txt

+check for HDMI safe 1
+uncomment that line

+now you can close the ssh connection for now.

+open the webbrowser and point it to ur all in one nas and log in with ur admin

+go to users

+create a new user for retropie ( DO NOT name it retropie but name it games or what ever ) make a group with SAME NAME aka games:games give the new user a strong password and give it most of the linux rights except for openmedia sections, ( dont forget input since duuuh we need controller )

+once you completed the task. head to ssh and ssh into the new retropie user games as in example.

+once inside games in ur home directory add a new folder mkdir retropie cd into it

+we going to install retropie manually its easier than it sounds.

+first do sudo apt update && sudo apt upgrade press yes

+attention! this next step will only work if you installed with us language local. otherwise you need to verify ur local settings to the following. ( if you installed us language then u dont need this ) LANG=en_US.UTF-8
+LANGUAGE=en_US:en
+LC_CTYPE="en_US.UTF-8"
+LC_NUMERIC="en_US.UTF-8"
+LC_TIME="en_US.UTF-8"
+LC_COLLATE="en_US.UTF-8"
+LC_MONETARY="en_US.UTF-8"
+LC_MESSAGES="en_US.UTF-8"
+LC_PAPER="en_US.UTF-8"
+LC_NAME="en_US.UTF-8"
+LC_ADDRESS="en_US.UTF-8"
+LC_TELEPHONE="en_US.UTF-8"
+LC_MEASUREMENT="en_US.UTF-8"
+LC_IDENTIFICATION="en_US.UTF-8"
+LC_ALL=en_US.UTF-8

+update-locale

+sudo update-locale LC_ALL="en_US.UTF-8"

+you can also use sudo raspi-config

+wich brings uss to the next task gpu memory we need memory for the emulators. sudo raspi-config and go to performance and set gpu memory 512 or 256

+next we need some packages for retro pie

+sudo apt install git lsb-release

+sudo git clone --depth=1 https://github.com/RetroPie/RetroPie-Setup.git

+cd RetroPie-Setup
+sudo chmod +x retropie_setup.sh sudo ./retropie_setup.sh

+once ur here just basic install when propmted about boot select BOOT TO CONSOLE ( autologin or no login dont matter just boot to console )

+once installation finnishes takes about 20 min reboot when thats done attach a controller to the usb or keyboard and hdmi in ur ssh type emulationstation when it boots up follow the instructions and then click menu and settings. in settings disable the samba share. thats it ur done ;I enjoy

+input ur roms here /RetroPie/roms (or /home/pi/RetroPie/roms and in correct folder and pew pew

+if you wanna send the monitor over the network just export the display to the ip number of ur screen server and you can game remotely without hdmi or just use hdmi and bluetooth controller ;i

+enjoy